#{ServerName}

 Rhossili Bay Beach, Swansea

-With a mountain of awards to its name and called ‘the supermodel of British beaches’ by The Independent, this beautiful beach has also nabbed the greatest award and the only one that we are interested in – ‘the UK’s no.1 dog-friendly beach’!
-There are 3 miles of gorgeous golden sands and views across the shimmering Atlantic, with the possibility of catching a glimpse of seals and dolphins splashing in the surf.
+This beautiful beach has nabbed the greatest award and the only one that we are interested in – the UK’s best dog-friendly beach!
+There are 3 miles of gorgeous, golden sands and views across the shimmering Atlantic, with the possibility of catching a glimpse of seals and dolphins splashing in the surf.

 Good to know

-- In addition: Nearby refreshments, shop, disabled facilities, toilets, nearby parking
+• In addition: Refreshments, shop, WCs and nearby parking

 Let your dog run in the shallow waves and dream of becoming a surfer when he grows up.
-The sunset is breathtaking so why not sit back, forget about your worries and spend some quality time with your best pal?
-Get to know even more of Pembrokeshire with our handy guide to dog-friendly beaches in Pembrokeshire.
+The sunset is breathtaking, so why not sit back, forget about your worries and spend some quality time with your best pal?
+Get to know even more about Pembrokeshire with our handy guide to dog-friendly beaches in Pembrokeshire.

 Good to know

-- Canine control: None - dogs allowed all year round!
+• Canine control: No restrictions – dogs allowed all year round

 Dog-friendly beaches in Scotland